Skip to content

 Instance Type

 Container Instances require an Instance Type, selected from a controlled value list drop down menu.
-This should almost always be Mixed Materials, but can be a more specific material type if known (e.g., Audio, Text, etc.) Instance Type is not the ideal place to indicate this information, however, and this information should generally be indicated elsewhere (in an Extent sub-record, a Physical Description note, etc.)
+This should almost always be Mixed Materials but can be a more specific material type if known (e.g., Audio, Text, etc.).
+However, specific material type is best indicated elsewhere, such as an Extent sub-record, a Physical Description note, etc.

 Top Container